kylechuu/patent-infrigement-check/README.md

 ## Configuration
 1. **Application Properties**:
-   - Locate the `application.properties` file in the `src/main/resources` directory.
+   - Creare the `application-dev.properties` file in the `src/main/resources` directory.
+   - Copy all the field from `application-prod.properties` and set the `spring.profiles.active=prod` in application.properties
    - Set up the following properties:
      - `openai.api.key`: Insert your OpenAI API key.
      - `spring.data.mongodb.uri`: Set the local MongoDB Compass URI here.